Markov duality and Bethe ansatz formula for half-line open ASEP: Duality for open ASEP on a segment

 \item For all $\vec x \in \llbracket 1,\ell-1\rrbracket^n$ such that for some $i\in \lbrace 1, \dots, n-1\rbrace $, $x_{i+1}=x_i+1$, we have

 \item For all $t\in \R_+$ and $(x_2, \dots, x_n)\in \Weyl{n-1}_{\llbracket 2,\ell\rrbracket}$,

 \item For all $t\in \R_+$ and $(x_1, \dots, x_{n-1})\in \Weyl{n-1}_{\llbracket 1,\ell-1\rrbracket}$,

-\item For any $\vec x\in \Weyl{n}_{\llbracket 1,\ell\rrbracket}$, $u(0; \vec x)=H(\eta,N;\vec x)$. \end{enumerate} Then for all $\vec x \in \Weyl{n}_{\llbracket 1,\ell\rrbracket}$ and $t\in \R_+$, $u(t,\vec x) = \EE^{\eta,N}[H(\eta(t),N_\ell(t);\vec x))]$. \end{proposition} \begin{proof}As in the proof of Proposition \ref{prop:freeevolutionu}, the conditions (1) (2) (3) and (4) imply Condition (1) of Proposition \ref{prop:trueevolutionsegment}, so that it suffices to apply Proposition \ref{prop:trueevolutionsegment}. \end{proof} \begin{remark} The system of ODEs from Proposition \ref{prop:freeevolutionsegment} is a priori amenable for Bethe ansatz, though the hypothetical Bethe ansatz solution would involve the roots of some Bethe equations (needed to enforce the boundary condition at $x=\ell$).
-It is not presently clear whether there exist simple contour integral formulas for $\EE^{\eta,N}[H(\eta(t),N_\ell(t);\vec x))]$ and we leave this for future consideration.
-For ASEP on a ring, Bethe ansatz solutions also involve Bethe roots and it is possible to write down explicit integral formulas \cite{liu2020integral}. \end{remark}
+\item For any $\vec x\in \Weyl{n}_{\llbracket 1,\ell\rrbracket}$, $u(0; \vec x)=H(\eta,N;\vec x)$; \end{enumerate} then for all $\vec x \in \Weyl{n}_{\llbracket 1,\ell\rrbracket}$ and $t\in \R_+$, $u(t,\vec x) = \EE^{\eta,N}[H(\eta(t),N_\ell(t);\vec x))]$. \end{proposition} \begin{proof}As in the proof of Proposition \ref{prop:freeevolutionu}, the conditions (1) (2) (3) and (4) imply Condition (1) of Proposition \ref{prop:trueevolutionsegment}, so that it suffices to apply Proposition \ref{prop:trueevolutionsegment}. \end{proof} \begin{remark} The system of ODEs from Proposition \ref{prop:freeevolutionsegment} is a priori amenable for Bethe ansatz, though the hypothetical Bethe ansatz solution would involve the roots of some Bethe equations (needed to enforce the boundary condition at $x=\ell$).
+It is not presently clear whether there exist simple contour integral formulas for $\EE^{\eta,N}[H(\eta(t),N_\ell(t);\vec x))]$ and we leave this for future consideration. \end{remark} \begin{remark} In principle, there should be another approach to solving the systems in Proposition \ref{prop:freeevolutionsegment} of Proposition \ref{prop:trueevolutionsegment}: directly diagonalize the generator $\Letasegment$ using Bethe ansatz.
+For ASEP on a ring, Bethe ansatz solutions involve Bethe roots and it is possible to write down some explicit integral formulas \cite{liu2020integral}.
+On a segment, eigenfunctions have been studied for instance in \cite{de2005bethe, simon2009construction, crampe2010eigenvectors} and their structure is more complicated.
+Completeness of the eigenbasis has not been mathematically proven, and due to the complexity of the structure, which increases with $\ell$, it is not clear how to use them to calculate observables such as $\EE^{\eta,N}[H(\eta(t),N_\ell(t);\vec x))]$ or transition probabilities. \end{remark}

+\begin{remark} The open ASEP on a segment has been extensively studied using the Matrix Product Ansatz, a method introduced in \cite{derrida1993exact} to express the stationary distribution of occupation variables $(\eta_1, \dots, \eta_{\ell-1})$.
+This method allows to compute the expected value of the integrated current for a system starting from stationary initial condition.
+The method has been refined in a number of directions and some physics references also obtain information on the large deviations of the current (see for instance the thesis \cite{lazarescu2013exact} and references therein).
+Nevertheless, it does not seem possible yet to compute the exact distribution of $(\eta(t),N_\ell(t))$ using Matrix Product Ansatz, nor the observables $\EE^{\eta,N}[H(\eta(t),N_\ell(t);\vec x))]$. \end{remark}